js-code-crafter/codeweaver/README.md

  * @swagger
  * /users/{id}:
  *   get:
- *     summary: Get an user by ID
+ *     summary: Get a user by ID
  *     parameters:
  *       - name: id
  *         in: path